 Marianne and Harald married in 1983.

 In 1984 their son, Harald Junior (the creative mind in the family, who would go on to study IT design in Graz), was born.
-He was followed by two more children: Franz-Josef born in 1986 (who studied international business and politics in Innsbruck) and Anna-Theresa in 1993 (who followed in her mother's footsteps and attended the touism school in Salzburg before going to university in Innsbruck).
+He was followed by two more children: Franz-Josef born in 1986 (who studied international business and politics in Innsbruck) and Anna-Theresa in 1993 (who followed in her mother's footsteps and attended the tourism school before going to university in Innsbruck).

-Parents Harald and Marianne take great pleasure in the fact that today all three children work at the hotel.
+Parents Harald and Marianne take great pleasure in the fact that today all three children work at and for the hotel.

 The modern history of the Gartenhotel Theresia